privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// Call the `auction` service.
+// Auction service operated by seller.
 service Auction {
-  // Scores all top ad candidates returned by each Buyer (Bidder)
+  // Scores all top ad candidates returned by each buyer participating
-  // participating in the auction.
+  // in the auction.
   rpc ScoreAds(ScoreAdsRequest) returns (ScoreAdsResponse) {}
 }

-// Scores top Ad candidates of each Buyer.
+// Scores top ad candidates of each buyer.
 message ScoreAdsRequest {
-  // Unencrypted Request.
+  // Unencrypted request.
   message ScoreAdsRawRequest {
-    // Inputs to JavaScript Auction Code module.
+    // Inputs to JavaScript auction code module.
     message AuctionCodeInput {

     // Includes ad, bid corresponding to the ad, the Custom Audience
-    // Interest Group name the ad belongs to.
+    // (a.k.a Interest Group) name the ad belongs to.
     // The ad-bid pair will be converted to a JSON object before passing as an
     // input to ScoreAd function.
     // Note: Every ad is scored in a different thread in an isolated Sandbox
     // within the TEE.
     repeated AdWithBid buyer_bids = 1;

-    // Real-time signals fetched from Seller Trusted Key Value Service.
+    // Real-time signals fetched from seller Key Value Service.
     // Represents a JSON object.
     // Note: The keys used to look up scoring signals are ad_render_urls and
-    // ad_component_render_urls that are part of the bids returned by Buyers
+    // ad_component_render_urls that are part of the bids returned by buyers
     // participating in the auction.
     google.protobuf.Struct scoring_signals = 2;

     /*.......................
 Contextual Signals .........................*/
-    // Contextual Signals refer to auction_signals, seller_signals and
+    // Contextual Signals refer to auction_signals and seller_signals
-    // per_buyer_signals, derived contextually.
+    // derived contextually.
     // Note: The following are copied from AuctionConfig that is passed from
     // the client in SelectWinningAdRequest to SellerFrontEnd.

-    // Information about Auction (ad format, size).
+    // Information about auction (ad format, size).
 This information
-    // is available both to the Seller and all Buyers participating in
+    // is available both to the seller and all buyers participating in
     // auction.
     // Represents a JSON object.
-    //
     // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
-    // to SellerFrontEnd Service.
+    // to SellerFrontEnd service.
 This data is copied from AuctionConfig.
     google.protobuf.Struct auction_signals = 3;

     // Seller specific signals that include information about the context
     // (e.g. Category blocks Publisher has chosen and so on).
 This can
     // not be fetched real-time from Key-Value Server.
     // Represents a JSON object.
-    //
     // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
     // to SellerFrontEnd Service.
 This data is copied from AuctionConfig.
     google.protobuf.Struct seller_signals = 4;

-    // Contextually derived (Contextual request dependent) per Buyer
-    // signals.
-    // Buyer Id to Buyer Signals pair.
-Represents a JSON object.
-    //
-    // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
-    // to SellerFrontEnd Service.
-This data is copied from AuctionConfig.
-    google.protobuf.Struct per_buyer_signals = 5;

-    // Client specific Seller Input.
+    // Client specific seller input.
     oneof SellerInput {
-      // Android specific Seller Input.
+      // Android specific seller input.
-      AndroidSellerInput android_seller_input = 6;
+      AndroidSellerInput android_seller_input = 5;

-      // Web specific Seller Input.
+      // Web specific seller input.
-      BrowserSellerInput browser_seller_input = 7;
+      BrowserSellerInput browser_seller_input = 6;
     }

     // Note: The code runtime engine can accept JavaScript, WASM code or
     // both.
-    // Seller owned JavaScript for Auction.
+    // Seller owned JavaScript for auction.
 The JavaScript may include
     // embedded WASM.
     bytes js_code = 1;

-    // Optional; Seller owned WASM code for Auction.
+    // Optional; seller owned WASM code for auction.
     // Note: The WASM should be initialized in the JavaScript and local file
     // access is prohibited with the Sandbox where adtech proprietary code would
     // execute.
     bytes wasm_code = 2;

-    // Inputs for Auction code.
+    // Inputs for auction code.
     AuctionCodeInput auction_code_input = 3;
   }

   // Encrypted ScoreAdsRawRequest.
   bytes request_ciphertext = 1;

-  // Version of the Public Key used for request encryption.
+  // Version of the public key used for request encryption.
 The service
-  // needs use Private Keys corresponding to same key_id to decrypt
+  // needs use private keys corresponding to same key_id to decrypt
   // 'request_ciphertext'.
   bytes key_id = 2;
 }